Skip to main content

 Instructions

 Halo nodes running as validators require RPC endpoints for L1 and L2 cross chain validation duties.
-This must to be configured under [xchain.evm-rpc-endpoints] in the halo config file ~/.omni/omega/halo/config/halo.toml.
+This must to be configured in under [xchain.evm-rpc-endpoints] in the halo config file ~/.omni/omega/halo/config/halo.toml.
 The chains currently required are: arb_sepolia, base_sepolia, holesky, op_sepolia.

 #######################################################################